aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 The same principle of double-clicking to edit applies throughout the system, for example in the **Aldryn News & Blog** application too.

+.. image:: images/blog.png
+   :alt: The navigation menu
+   :align: right
+   :width: 40%

 From the navigation menu in the Explorer site, choose *Blog*, to go to the home page of the weblog.

-.. image:: images/blog.png
-   :alt: blog

 The *Blog* page lists a number of articles, including a snippet of introductory text from each, along with a publishing date and the author's name, and a link to the full article.